April 2018; Reviewed and Updated June 2019

-JMU Libraries and Educational Technologies (LET) strives to build balanced collections across disciplines that are responsive to the changing needs of scholars and faculty at JMU.
-In a rapidly evolving scholarly communication environment, LET coordinates strategic collection development with innovative management of existing collections.
+JMU Libraries (Libraries) strives to build balanced collections across disciplines that are responsive to the changing needs of scholars and faculty at JMU.
+In a rapidly evolving scholarly communication environment, the Libraries coordinate strategic collection development with innovative management of existing collections.

 Over eighty percent of the library materials budget is currently committed to continuing resources (i.e., journals, databases, data sets, leased collections) and support costs (i.e., shipping, metadata, ILL transaction fees).
-The remaining funds are allocated to four subject clusters, Arts & Humanities, Health & Behavioral Sciences, Social Sciences, and Science & Technology for single monograph purchases and automated delivery of newly published materials triggered through an approval plan.
-The liaisons in each cluster, with the assistance of LET’s Scholarly Resources & Discovery department, manage the funds for their cluster and the approval plan profile collaboratively.
+The remaining funds are allocated to three clusters, Arts & Humanities, Health & Behavioral Sciences, and Science & Technology for single monograph purchases and automated delivery of newly published materials triggered through an approval plan.
+The liaisons in each cluster, with the assistance of Libraries’ Scholarly Resources & Discovery department, manage the funds for their cluster and the approval plan profile collaboratively.

 Additionally, JMU benefits from membership within VIVA (The Virtual Library of Virginia).
 This statewide library consortium provides significant shared resources to users at all the Virginia public universities, and access to many core JMU resources.